bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/DOM-standard.md

         1. Run the [insertion steps](https://dom.spec.whatwg.org/#concept-node-insert-ext) with inclusiveDescendant.
         2. If inclusiveDescendant is [connected](https://dom.spec.whatwg.org/#connected), then:

-            1. If inclusiveDescendant is [custom](https://dom.spec.whatwg.org/#concept-element-custom), then [enqueue a custom element callback reaction](https://html.spec.whatwg.org/multipage/custom-elements.html#enqueue-a-custom-element-callback-reaction) with inclusiveDescendant, callback name “`connectedCallback`”, and an empty argument list.
+            1. If inclusiveDescendant is [custom](https://dom.spec.whatwg.org/#concept-element-custom), then [enqueue a custom element callback reaction](https://html.spec.whatwg.org/multipage/custom-elements.html#enqueue-a-custom-element-callback-reaction) with inclusiveDescendant, callback name "`connectedCallback`”, and an empty argument list.
             2. Otherwise, [try to upgrade](https://html.spec.whatwg.org/multipage/custom-elements.html#concept-try-upgrade) inclusiveDescendant.

                 If this successfully upgrades inclusiveDescendant, its `connectedCallback` will be enqueued automatically during the [upgrade an element](https://html.spec.whatwg.org/multipage/custom-elements.html#concept-upgrade-an-element) algorithm.